xieweiAlex/English_Learning/words/2023/words-Jan.md

-The main focus of their ire is that, starting Feb.
+The main focus of their **ire** is that, starting Feb.
 13, 2023, it will cost twice as many of the program’s reward points, called stars, to earn a free cup of hot coffee.
-When companies pare rewards programs back, there is often significant customer pushback.
+When companies **pare** rewards programs back, there is often significant customer pushback.

-Not cheating on your spouse, not sexually assaulting a captive person, these are hardly achievements worthy of being feted for.
+Not cheating on your spouse, not sexually assaulting a **captive** person, these are hardly achievements worthy of being **feted** for. -

-Those with a penchant for large-mouthed bass, trout, catfish, and other freshwater fish may be getting dangerous doses of PFAS, aka “forever chemicals,” according to a new study.
+Those with a **penchant** for **large-mouthed bass**, **trout**, catfish, and other **freshwater** fish may be getting dangerous doses of PFAS, aka “forever chemicals,” according to a new study.
-Introverted function is very long and drawn out.
+Introverted function is very long and **drawn out**.
-Looking to break a diplomatic logjam with Germany, the Biden administration is set to provide several dozen of its main battle tanks to Ukraine in a major policy reversal.
+Looking to break a diplomatic **logjam** with Germany, the Biden administration is set to provide several dozen of its main battle tanks to Ukraine in a major **policy reversal**.

-How much happier Marcus would have been had he been more able to see the good in people, and how much better a leader he could have been had he leaned into their strengths rather than disdained their weaknesses.
+How much happier Marcus would have been had he been more able to see the good in people, and how much better a leader he could have been had he leaned into their strengths rather than **disdained** their weaknesses.
-We have to focus on what is special and unique about them instead of zeroing in on the ways they are not as good as us.
+We have to focus on what is special and unique about them instead of **zeroing in** on the ways they are not as good as us.
-We have to engage with what they bring to the table, not lament the things they take from it.
+We have to engage with what they bring to the table, not **lament** the things they take from it.
 Then we have to work to make those people around us better…not write them off as hopeless and broken.

-Epictetus called it fueling the habit bonfire.
+Epictetus called it fueling the habit **bonfire**.
-Maybe you want to cut the inessential out of your life.
+Maybe you want to cut the **inessential** out of your life.

 it needs to be **dreamy**.
 The pleasure needs to **outweigh** the pain of savings.